Friday, April 25, 2014 at New York Law School.

 This event was organized by the American College of Trusts and Estates Counsel (ACTEC), the New York Law School Center for Business and Financial Law, and the New York Law School Law Review.
 The symposium chairs were Professor William LaPiana, Director of the New York Law School Estate Planning, Graduate Tax Program, and Professor Houman Shadab, Co-Director of the New York Law School Center for Business and Financial Law.

 Papers from this symposium will be published in an issue of the New York Law School Law Review in spring, 2015.
-To pre-order a copy of the issue using PayPal click here.
-To pre-order a copy using a credit card or by check, complete and return this form.

 Photos from the event are available here.